ASL Citizen: A Community-Sourced Dataset for Advancing Isolated Sign Language Recognition: Discussion and Conclusion

 Future work also includes deepening evaluation.
-While we considered DCG, MRR, and recall-at-k as metrics in this work, these metrics may not fully align with user preferences.
-These metrics treat all errors equivalently regardless of severity (with a binary evaluation of relevance).
-However, metrics that better capture overall list relevance (e.g., by weighting relevance of signs with similar meanings or visual appearance high in the list) may reflect a better user experience \cite{hassan2021effect}.
+While we considered DCG, MRR, and recall-at-K in this work, these metrics may not fully align with user preferences.
+Metrics that better capture overall list relevance (e.g., by weighting relevance of signs with similar meanings or visual appearance high in the list) may reflect a better user experience \cite{hassan2021effect}.
 Deployed dictionaries also must meet performance measures beyond accuracy (like ease of use or speed).
-Finally, although we report overall performance, our I3D model achieves accuracies ranging from 43\% to 75\% across users.
-Real-world applications are becoming increasingly viable, and future work should explore whether ISLR models are \textit{equitable} -- if there are disparities between demographic groups served by models -- and how such performance biases might be addressed.
+Finally, although we report overall performance, our I3D model accuracy ranges substantially (43-75\%) across users.
+Real-world applications are becoming increasingly viable, and future work should explore whether ISLR models are \textit{equitable}, and how performance disparities between demographic groups might be addressed.